 Services that are always available

-Continuous uptime is vital for technology-based businesses, which is why data centres are so important.
+Continuous uptime is vital for technology-based businesses, which is why data centers are so important.
 Businesses that rely on reliable networks to deliver products and services to clients face serious financial and reputational consequences if their networks go down.

 Scalability